honeyimholm/piano_AR/README.md

 This project explores the intersection of education and Augmented Reality through the development of a piano tutoring HoloLens application which generates a visual falling note representation of the music.
 The falling notes are overlaid on a MIDI keyboard which allows the user to play along while recieving visual feedback from the simulation.

+A special thank you to Professor Austin S. Lee for providing creative and technical advising for this project.

 A screengrab of the standalone is shown below

 ![demo image](https://github.com/honeyimholm/piano_AR/blob/master/piano_AR_screenshot.png)